 This article addresses the importance of oral hygiene during orthodontic treatment, emphasizing treatment with Invisalign.
 How to clean Invisalign?
 What can a patient eat during orthodontic treatment with Invisalign, and what complementary information on what to do if losing Invisalign trays?

 How to Clean Invisalign?

 Invisalign is a well-known orthodontic system trademark.
-So yes, being a system allows Invisalign to provide patients with oral scans with the iTero scanner that enhances reliability in evaluating cases and appliances’ precision.
+So yes, being a system allows Invisalign to provide patients with oral scans with the iTero scanner, enhancing reliability in evaluating cases and appliances’ precision.

 Thanks to its advanced materials research, Invisalign delivers superior traction control with SmartTrack, offering an elastic material that achieves softer and more constant forces that improve control of dental movements.

 Part of Invisalign’s system includes its cleaning peripherals.
-Here we will describe a manufacturer-recommended utensil and DIY forms to clean your Invisalign trays to manage and improve your oral hygiene routine while wearing Invisalign.
+Here we will describe manufacturer-recommended utensils and DIY forms to clean your Invisalign trays to manage and improve your oral hygiene routine while wearing Invisalign.